 - Where possible, avoid handling your child’s urine, bowel motions, or vomit during their chemotherapy treatments.
 If this is not possible it is highly recommended that you wear protective equipment (gowns, gloves, goggles and mask).
 Please ask hospital staff to arrange a supply for you.

-Please refer to the parent fact sheet ‘Safe handling guidelines for parents and carers when giving chemotherapy or handling waste products’ for further details.
+‘Safe handling guidelines for parents and carers when giving chemotherapy or handling waste products’ will be provided to all inpatient families.

 Expressing breast milk